bholeneha/florago/README.md

 # LEAF IT TO ME

-Leaf It To Me is an online plant shop web app built using the MERN stack.
-Visitors can browse the app freely and add and remove items from the shopping cart.
-Users can sign up, log in and their carts are automatically saved.
-More feature to come.
+Leaf It To Me is an online plant shop that provides users with a wide variety of plants to explore and purchase through a shopping cart system.
+Built using the MERN stack, it offers a user-friendly interface and including secure user authentication through the use of JWT tokens.
+Users can easily sign up, log in, and have their carts automatically saved, and additional features to be added to enhance the overall user experience.
+Leaf it to me is a destination for all plant enthusiasts.

 # First Look